 For adult mental health services, behavioral science includes social work and psychology.
 Related fields include nursing, occupational therapy, rehabilitation and vocational rehabilitation.
 Other acceptable related fields must include 30 semester college credits in the following core class areas: human services, psychology, social work and rehabilitation.
 A valid transcript is required to demonstrate the practitioner has the required qualifications.

-See Minnesota Statutes section 245.462, Subdivision 17 for a description of the qualifications for mental health practitioners and MHRWs.
+See the MHCP Provider Manual for a description of the qualifications for mental health practitioners and MHRWs.
 Some of the differences are:

 At least once a month the MHRW will receive individual or group clinical supervision from the mental health professional clinical supervisor.
 In addition, the lead mental health practitioner or mental health professional must directly observe a newly hired MHRW delivering services to recipients for at least six hours per 40 hours worked during the first 160 hours that the MHRW works.
 Then, direct service observation by a mental health professional or lead mental health practitioner will occur for at least six hours for every six months of employment until the MHRW qualifies as a mental health practitioner.